 The CU Boulder Scholarship Application is available year-round through the student portal; however, the majority of scholarships are available to view October 1 - February 15.
 Prospective students can complete the scholarship application once they have applied for admission and requested access through their Admissions Application Status Page.
+The scholarship application is optional and completely separate from the admissions process.
+Completing the application has no impact on your chances of admission.
 A scholarship committee evaluates submitted applications and selects recipients.
 Scholarships are highly competitive and award criteria may include academic merit, financial need, extracurricular activities, leadership, or other requirements.
 In addition to completing the CU Boulder Scholarship Application, students are encouraged to submit the Free Application for Federal Student Aid (FAFSA) by February 15.

 CU Boulder offers a variety of programs to enrich your academic career.
 Many provide scholarships as a component of either participation in or affiliation with their program.